International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_3_Contract_Negotiation.md

 datasets, these also include Usage Control information in form of a Contract Offer.
 A Contract Offer describes under what conditions the Data Provider is willing to make its data available to the Data Consumer.
 This can range from simple access restrictions to complex pre- and post-duties.
-See more details in Section x. // TODO Link to information layer explaining a contract offer.
+See more details in Section [X](). // TODO Link to information layer explaining a contract offer.

 In a (semi-)automated negotiation process performed by the Usage Control frameworks of the participating IDS Connectors, the Data Consumer and the Data Provider need to agree on a Data Usage